elunna/nerfhack-changelog/README.md

 #### Other dragon scale notes:
 * Dragon scales now weigh 80.
-* Shopkeepers price dragon-scaled armor at a high value (from xNetHack).
+* Shopkeepers price dragon-scaled armor at a high value (xnh).
 * When wishing for dragon scales, any specified enchantment is nullified to +0 (xnh)
 * Dragon scales do not provide secondary intrinsics, they must be enchanted into scale-mail for the secondary effect to kick in.